Note:

 To use SSO, employees need to have user profiles in both Microsoft Entra ID and Personio.
 The email address entered in Microsoft Entra ID in the field you have selected under Claim field must match the email address used in Personio.

-Optional: enforce SSO with Microsoft Entra ID
+Enforce SSO with Microsoft Entra ID